The heart of Cobia season is upon us. Local anglers, rejoice!

 The most popular way to fish for Cobia is to anchor over select pieces of bottom and deploy the chum bag.
 Menhaden are often used as chum and bait, and either live or dead will work.
 Other favorites are live eels, whiting, shad chunks or even a half or whole crab.
 Lines are usually fished on the bottom, but top-water baits work, too.
 Another way of catching Cobia is to run the buoys in the sounds and pitch bait at the buoy.
 They are known to follow large tiger sharks, manta rays and turtles, and I have even caught them under floating rafts of marsh grass.

 Several years ago, while fishing for Sailfish in Florida, I spied a huge leatherback turtle cruising the rip we had set our kites on.
-Sure enough, a squadron of Cobia lurked underneath, and after a quick pitch of bait, we had one on the line.
-Seconds later, a large sailfish snatched one of the kite baits, and we had a double header going—Cobia one way and Sailfish the other!
+Sure enough, a squadron of Cobia lurked underneath.
+After a quick pitch of bait, we had one on the line.
+Seconds later, a large sailfish snatched one of the kite baits.
+We had a double header going—Cobia one way and Sailfish the other!

 You can catch Cobia inshore, now, as these big brown battlers are available in local waters.
 Expect a fight.
 Usually you’ll get a powerful line-stripping run, with an occasional jump thrown in.
 One thing is sure, once you’ve tangled with the “big brown,” you will probably be hooked for life!